MrWnn/HardcoreForMe/README.md

 # HardcoreForMe
-Life_is_a_Hardcore
+#Life_is_a_Hardcore.
-Here's the knowledge and sKILL that I want to master.
+#Here's the knowledge and sKILL that I want to master.
-May the Fortune favors me.
+#May the Fortune favors me.

 Skill_Future_Board:
 -----------------------------------------------------------------